Skip to content

 7. Avoiding SQL Injection

-When the parameters passed to a function need to be used as SQL statement parameters, care must be taken to avoid SQL injection issues.
+When the parameters passed into the function need to be used as parameters in SQL statements, it is important to avoid SQL injection issues.
 You should always use the sql_params parameter provided by the built-in connector operation object instead of directly concatenating SQL statement strings.

 Correct example: